 Tecophilaea cyanocrocus, the Chilean blue crocus has scented, cobalt blue flowers with a white centre, and grows from a storage organ known as a corm.
 This species is native to central Chile, where it grows in the Andes mountain range, on dry, stony slopes, from about 2,000-3,000 m above sea level.

-Make the unusual gift of adopting a Chilean blue crocus seed for a birthday, birth, wedding or in memory of someone and help safeguard this beautiful species.
+Make the unusual gift of adopting a Chilean blue crocus seed, and help safeguard this beautiful species.

 From around 1950, it was thought to be extinct in the wild.
 Kew and the Corporación Nacional Forestal (Chile’s national forest corporation), with support from the Alpine Garden Society, initiated a plan to reintroduce it to the wild.